 The November 3, 2025 cruise on the Norwegian Sun departs from Yokohama (tokyo), Japan.
 On this 11 Night Asia: Mt.
-Fuji Osaka & Jeju (Tokyo To Seoul) sailing, the ship will visit a total of 9 different cruise port destinations, including its departure port.
+Fuji Osaka & Jeju (Tokyo To Seoul) sailing, the ship will visit a total of 9 cruise port destinations, including its departure port.
 The Norwegian Sun sets sail on Monday, Nov 3rd and returns on Friday, Nov 14th.

 Use the buttons below to toggle between cabin types.